-The word perennial means plants which flower reliably every year, usually growing in size each time.
-The stems die back over winter but the roots don’t, so the plant will regenerate the following year.
+These plants are ones that flower reliably every year, usually growing in size each time.
+The stems die back over winter, but the roots don’t, meaning the plant can regenerate the following year.

-Most plants in this category fall under the title ‘herbaceous perennials’, with the exception of trees and shrubs which don’t die back to ground level over winter.
+Most plants in this category fall under the title ‘herbaceous perennial’, apart from trees and shrubs, which don’t die back to ground level over winter.
 These are sometimes referred to as ‘woody perennials’.

-There is a huge range of perennial plants, and they can be used for a wide variety of planting schemes.
-Perennials work especially well in borders: classic plants include lilies, salvia, cranesbill, peonies, hydrangea, campanula, delphiniums, alchemilla and kniphofia (red hot poker) to name just a few.
+There is a huge range of perennial plants which can be used for a wide variety of planting schemes.
+They work particularly well in beds and borders, blooms such as lilies, Salvia, cranesbill, peonies, hydrangea, campanula, delphiniums, Alchemilla and Kniphofia (red-hot pokers).

-Biennials are plants which have a two-year life cycle.
-During the first year, they grow only the roots, stems and leaves, and then in the second year they come into flower, produce seeds and die.
+Biennial plants have a two-year life cycle.
+During the first year, they grow only the roots, stems and leaves, and in the second year they come into flower, produce seeds and die.

-To ensure continuous yearly flowering of biennials, plant a new batch during the year that the first ones come into flower.
+To ensure continuous flowering year after year, plant a new batch during the year that the first ones come into flower.
 Many biennials are also self-seeders, meaning they spread seed around the parent plant.

-Most prolific flowering summer bedding plants are annuals sown from seed: marigold, petunia, pelargonium and impatiens (Busy Lizzies).
+Most prolific flowering summer bedding plants are annuals sown from seed: marigold, petunia and pelargoniums.

 Now you’re up to speed with the gardeners’ glossary, you’ll be able to plan your beds and borders to be thriving year after year with colourful blooms whether you are going for a wildflower meadow or a formal garden look.